chabermehl/MobileAgents/README.md

 Button that starts the simulation placed on bottom of screen.

 ### Known Issues
-Agents sometimes don't surround the fire properly.
+- Agents sometimes don't surround the fire properly.
-Agent sometimes gets stuck and stops on first node encountered.
+- Agent sometimes gets stuck and stops on first node encountered (Version 1).
-Only able to change config file manually in the source code.
+- Only able to change config file manually in the source code.
-Can only be ran once before having to close the window and restart the program.
+- Can only be ran once before having to close the window and restart the program.

 ### Features We Would Improve
 Loading multiple config files to be able to pick and chose without changing source